Join us

 d) Professional development for members: letter of recognition for contribution to EDHE

-The duration of each member’s membership is for a period of 1 year, which is subject to a review at the end of the period.
+The duration of each member’s membership is for a period of 1 year.
+Renewal of membership will be done at the first quarter of every year.

 An *accountability form will also be made available to all members for them to document all progress made in that period and sent back to the EDHE Office.